Skip to main content

 "Did you talk to him?"
 Ajabdeh asked worriedly.

-"This is Veer Singh Rathore," Lata spoke.
+"This is Veer Singh Rathore," Lata said.
 Ajabdeh suddenly felt a rush of adrenaline in her veins.
 This was sick.
+The man looked almost seventy, if not older.

 "So what is the plan?"
 Ajabdeh asked.